-The percentage of households having improved sanitation facilities in Musanze district is 51.7%, which is lower than the national average (74.4%) and the EDPRS target on sanitation, which is to provide 65% of the total population with access to hygienic sanitation by 2012.
+The EICV3 survey results on the sanitation sector show that Ngoma district has 78.7% of households with access to improved sanitation facilities, which is above the national average (74.4%).
+It has therefore easily achieved the EDPRS target on sanitation, which is to have nationally 65% of the total population with hygienic sanitation by 2012.